The Kabbalah, the Tarot and the Middle Way

 The horizontal paths on Jacob’s Ladder are of particular importance.
 Each represents a barrier, a threshold, which has to be crossed before we can proceed.
 They are like the blindfolds we must remove for a vision of the radiant skies ahead, the boulders we must climb to view the unfolding horizons.
 For until we transcend these barriers, we will not be able to see our way to proceed.

-And these horizontal paths are all in the nature of aspirations, commitments which have to be made before the higher paths will open to us.
+These horizontal paths are all in the nature of aspirations, commitments which have to be made before the higher paths will open to us.
 Like the Sephiroth on each Pillar, the horizontal paths or thresholds are also of two types.
 The paths linking Chesed with Geburah, on all the Trees, form one type, and the paths linking Netzach and Hod, or Chokmah and Binah, form the other.
 Both of these function together with Tiphareth in a very distinctive way:

 When we open the corresponding Veil of Negative Existence, we reach Tiphareth (which is Malkuth of the next higher Tree of Life).
 Then to actually start journeying up this next higher Tree, we have to overcome the two barriers represented by the two horizontal paths above Tiphareth.
 This process (of overcoming these barriers) is mediated by Tiphareth; hence Tiphareth is known, in the Yetziratic text, as the Mediating Intelligence.